Trustly

 project.

-The following is the example of a callback for a payout declined due to insufficient funds on merchant balance.
+The following is the example of a callback with information about a payout declined due to insufficient funds on merchant balance.

-The following is the example of a callback for a payout reversed because the bank rejected the payout.
+The following is the example of a callback with information about a payout reversed because the bank rejected the payout.

 { "customer": { "id": "123999" }, "account": { "number": "20227678" }, "project_id": 10801, "payment": { "id": "16042021_002", "type": "payout", "status": "reversed", "date": "2021-04-16T14:41:57+0000", "method": "trustly", "sum": { "amount": 100, "currency": "EUR" }, "description": "Trustly Payout" }, "operation": { "id": 13858010014811, "type": "payout reversal", "status": "success", "date": "2021-04-16T14:41:57+0000", "created_date": "2021-04-16T14:41:57+0000", "request_id": "153cb9c8b675-9c397f2dbec1bc-00013859", "sum_initial": { "amount": 100, "currency": "EUR" }, "sum_converted": { "amount": 100, "currency": "EUR" }, "code": "0", "message": "Success", "provider": { "id": 1322, "payment_id": "6777981238" } }, "signature": "S3Hc3cND9GVS1zITz/UVEE8ZEVWqEw==" } }